kantu-lang/kantu/docs/getting_started/overview.md

 ## Tamnyban (internal use only)

-Tamnyban is a language for describing Pamlihu declarations.
+Tamnyban is a language for describing Kantu declarations.
-There is no need for a Pamlihu user to learn it.
+There is no need for a Kantu user to learn it.

 ### Evaluation and typechecking